Linda-Njau/alx-higher_level_programming/README.md

-A readme file containing code for python intro
+A repository containing code for all python projects.